Impression of depth in The Lord of the Rings: Reception

 The critic and experimental novelist Christine Brooke-Rose attacked "the histories and genealogies" as not "in the least necessary to the narrative", thus demonstrating in Shippey's view her ignorance of Tolkien's creation of depth.
 He notes that she guessed wrongly that Tolkien would have translated all the "runic and other messages inside the narrative", as, he suggests, almost all other authors would have done, but that Tolkien did not, as he saw a value in the sound of untranslated language.

 Later fantasy authors such as Ursula K. Le Guin made use of the device of giving pseudo-references to create depth; in the Earthsea novels, she alluded to tales of Elfarran, Morred, and the Firelord, which she wrote many years later.
-The scholar Katherine Sas writes that J. K. Rowling scaled down Tolkien's impression of depth but applied all four factors involved to her Harry Potter book The Prisoner of Azkaban.
+The scholar Katherine Sas writes that J. K. Rowling scaled down Tolkien's impression of depth but applied all four factors involved to her book Harry Potter and the Prisoner of Azkaban.